ufjschool/ob-s14/drafts/final/aerial silk.md

 But professionals like Souza don’t intimidate the pair of aspiring artists—they inspire them.

-Rosen and Lackey said they have noticed that the circus community is extremely encouraging and welcoming to new people who want to try the skills.
+Rosenbloom and Lackey said they have noticed that the circus community is extremely encouraging and welcoming to new people who want to try the skills.

 “No one ever looks down on anyone because they can’t do something,” Lackey said.
 “We all just want to help each other get better.
 If you’re an outsider and you’re coming in, it’s that welcoming feeling that you’re being invited.”